 Tulane Law students also receive support from Tulane University’s Office of Multicultural Affairs and Office of Institutional Equity.

-Tulane University’s Office of Multicultural Affairs (OMA) and the Office for Gender and Sexual Diversity (OGSD), known together as THE O, serves as the hub of diverse cultural, social, and intellectual life at Tulane University.
+The Carolyn Barber-Pierre Center for Intercultural Life, which includes The Office of Multicultural Affairs, Religious Life at Tulane, and The Office of Gender and Sexual Diversity, serves as the hub of diverse cultural, social, and intellectual life at Tulane University.
 It is the O’s mission to foster an open and vibrant learning environment that welcomes, respects, and appreciates the histories, traditions, and cultures of traditionally underrepresented student populations.
 The O also addresses issues of bias, discrimination, and harassment—all of which negatively affect the health and well-being of students and learning communities.
 OMA also serves as a liaison to Tulane’s religious communities.

-The Office of Institutional Equity oversees Tulane University’s Equal Opportunity/Anti-Discrimination Policy, which includes Tulane’s anti-harassment policy.
+The Office of Human Resources & Institutional Equity oversees Tulane University’s Equal Opportunity/Anti-Discrimination Policy, which includes Tulane’s anti-harassment policy.

 Tulane's curriculum includes courses and experiences related to legal issues present in underrepresented communities and/or that resonate with their respective backgrounds.
 Several student organizations provide academic, networking and service opportunities as well.
 As a leading research and academic institution, Tulane University maintains several centers and library collections that reflect the university’s strength in areas of interest to law students of color.